The Back Economy for Apartment’s Stays Is Growing

 More than a quarter of the accommodation in the Czech Republic takes place in private due to dedicated web portals, and this fraction continues to grow rapidly.
 For the state, it means the risk of tax evasion.

-The price of a room for two people in a three-star guest house in Valtice, South Moravian is nearly 1,700 crowns.
-For the same price in the nearby Mikulov, however, you can rent a fully furnished, nice apartment with two bedrooms, which can accommodate up to six people.
+The price of a room for two people in a three-star guesthouse in the South Moravian city of Valtice is nearly 1,700 crowns.
+For the same price in the nearby Mikulov, you can rent a fully furnished, nice apartment with two bedrooms, which can accommodate up to six people.

 It is Valtice, according to the head of the Association of Hotels and Restaurants (AHR) Václav Stárek, where the offers of private accommodation are rapidly growing.
 It is enabled by the rapid takeoff of intermediary internet portals, among which the American portal Airbnb dominates.
-The “freeholders” offer tourists accommodation for about a third cheaper than traditional hotels, and they thus compete with them.
+The “freeholders” offer tourists accommodation for about a third cheaper than traditional hotels, thus competing with them.